JochemTolsma/homepage/content/courses/Complete-Networks/_index.markdown

 Clustering is an interesting concept.
 We have immediately an intuitive understanding of it, people lump together in separate groups.
 But how should we go about defining it more formally?
 The clustering coefficient for $ v_i $ is defined as the observed ties between all direct neighbors of $ v_i $.
 Direct neighbours are connected to $ v_i $ via an ingoing and/or outgoing relation.
 For undirected networks, the clustering coefficient is the same as the transitivity index (the number of transitive triads divided by all possible transitive triads, see here).
 For directed graphs not so.
 Before we can start calculating the average (or global) clustering index we have to take a decision about what to do with vertices without neighbours.
-We may set their clustering index to zero and include them, or set them at NaN and exclude them.
+We may set their clustering index to zero and include them, or set them at NaN and exclude them (my prefernce).
 The clustering coefficient of Smallworld is 0.34

 ## Relatively scientific